NASA-PDS/naif-pds4-bundler/docs/source/33_step_3_running_npb.rst

 likely you will need to try several times before you get it right.
-That is why we do not recommend you to set the ``bundle_directory`` to the final destination of the archive but rather an intermediate destination before pushing the incremented archive to the public (or to the relevant organisation.)
+That is why we do not recommend you to set the ``bundle_directory`` to the final destination of the archive but rather an intermediate destination before pushing the incremented archive to the public (or to the relevant organization.)

 A good idea is to stop NPB's execution before the generated files are copied from the staging directory to the bundle directory.
 You can do so by setting